 I haven't heard it.

-I've got the bite, apparently still blaming me.
+I've got the bite.

-Uh we'll do this, WLS, our 50,000 watt flamethrower in Chicago.
+We'll do this, WLS, our 50,000-watt flamethrower, in Chicago.

-We'll do that, the opening monologue of the next segment.
+We'll do that the opening monologue of the next segment.

 Be right back.